prody/ProDy-website/tutorials/insty_tutorial/ensemblePDB.rst

 .. figure:: images/insty_ensemble_counts.png
    :scale: 60 %

-Each interactions type could be further counted with some additional quantitative analysis using :func:`.calcStatisticsInteractions`:
+Each interaction type could be further counted with some additional quantitative analysis using :func:`.calcStatisticsInteractions`:

 .. ipython:: python